daynamic/Reader-App/README.md

 - If the entered text has some books then it will be cleared off else the text will remain in edittext.

+### Details Screen
+- For our search on previous screen when we click on a particular item.
+- Details Screen is preseneted.
+- Here learned about produce state where we can by pass creating corutine.
+- display various details about previous selection.

 ### Screenprints